In Philippines, Volcano Is Quieter, But Officials Renew Warnings For People To Leave

 "For the past 24 hours, Taal Volcano's activity has been characterized by continuous but generally weaker of the main crater due to magmatic and hydrovolcanic processes," the institute said in its bulletin released at 8 a.m. local time (7 p.m.
 Tuesday ET).

-Sunday's event was classified as a "phreatic" or steam-driven eruption, but officials are concerned about the possibility of a worst-case "plinian eruption," marked by columns of volcanic debris, including large amounts of pumice and fast-moving and extremely dangerous pyroclastic flows.
+Sunday's event was classified as a "phreatic," or steam-driven, eruption, but officials are concerned about the possibility of a worst-case "plinian eruption," marked by columns of volcanic debris, including large amounts of pumice and fast-moving and extremely dangerous pyroclastic flows.

-PHILVOLCS has noted several new fissures in the ground near the volcano, saying they could indicate that magma was rising underground and that another eruption was imminent.
+The Philippine Institute of Volcanology and Seismology has noted several new fissures in the ground near the volcano, saying they could indicate that magma was rising underground and that another eruption was imminent.

 "Such intense seismic activity probably signifies continuous magmatic intrusion beneath the Taal edifice, which may lead to further eruptive activity," the institute said.